signal18/docs.signal18.io/03.usage/02.http/docs.md

-> Previously to  **replication-manager 2.1** The http dashboard is has no protected access, use creativity to restrict access to it.
+> Previously to  **replication-manager 2.1** The http dashboard  has no protected access, use creativity to restrict access to it.
 Some login protection using http-auth = true is deprecate.
 We advice not to used it but to protect via a web proxying authentication instead.